garykl/dotwarrior/README.md

 for tasks are ignored.
 Instead, a color code is used for indicating the urgency of a task, which is calculated by taskwarrior.

+### layout
+The layout is one of the possible programs of the graphvis library, e.g.: dot, neato, circle, fdp, sfdp.
+Read `man dot` for more information.

 ### nodes
 which nodes shall be shown? `True` means show, `False` mean don't show.
 Self explanatory!